eholin/WP-Advanced-Recent-Posts/README.md

 Better to see once than read a hundred times - see the [live demo](http://demo.lp-tricks.com/) on my website :)

 # Changelog

+## 0.5
+* Now you can select one or more categories of displayed posts
+* Now you can rearrange the date and title
+* Now you can display posts in reverse order
+* Fixed some bugs

 ## 0.4
 * Added different date and time formats - now date and time format is independent from WP date and time settings